Remote Learning Overview

 If you have any questions about this service, please call the hotline at 413-561-0862 (English) or 413-314-3560 (Spanish), visit our website to send an email by clicking on the following link: https://www.hps.holyoke.ma.us/about-us/contact/.

-What will the remote learning model look like this year?
+What does the remote learning model look like?

 - Live instruction (also known as synchronous) will include direct teacher instruction, student collaboration time, and independent work time while the teacher confers with individual students – just like would happen in a traditional classroom.
-Self-paced learning (also known as asynchronous) will mostly take place in the afternoon, where students will primarily work independently, and teachers will be available to answer questions.
 Students who receive additional services (e.g. language support, therapies, reading intervention, etc.) will have opportunities throughout the day to work with additional staff.

 Please take a look at the adjusted school schedule to see what the remote learning day looks like.